 If any of the teeth need to be pulled because they are broken or the roots are no longer holding the teeth in place, the veterinarian steps in to perform this part of the procedure.
 The vet may also inject any needed antibiotics into the gum cavity, and suture the hole closed if it is too large to heal on its own.

-Once your dog’s teeth are polished and his mouth is rinsed with an antibiotic wash, he is allowed to awaken from the anesthesia, and you should be able to take him home the same day.
+Once your dog’s teeth are polished and his mouth is rinsed with a disinfectant wash, he is allowed to awaken from the anesthesia, and you should be able to take him home the same day.
 Typically, the veterinarian prescribes antibiotics for you to administer to your dog to clear up any remaining bacterial infection.

 This video, from Kimberly Crest Veterinary Hospital in Davenport, Iowa, shows the cleaning process from beginning to end: